sami-chaaban/Tracy/README.md

 3. You can modify the **search radius** by holding down the **`R`** key and scrolling (or in the **Spot** menu)
 4. Use the slider under the movie to browse frames

-### Correct drift<a name="driftcor"></a>

-1. If your movie drifts, find a spot that is present throughout the movie and is stationary
-2. Click the spot (any frame) and make sure it has been found (magenta circle)
-3. In the **Movie** menu, click **`Correct Drift`**, which will track the spot to the beginning and end of the movie and apply a shift to each frame accordingly
-4. Check the result in the pop-up and save/load the movie if acceptable

 ### Generate kymographs<a name="kymographs"></a>

 1. To generate a kymograph, enter **`Line`** mode using the switch under the movie (shortcut: **`N`**)